 The best way to fly to the east coast internationally is through Sydney. there are also airports in other bigger cities along the coast, and especially if you’re flying domestically, it could make sense to fly to Brisbane or Cairns.

 Purchase your visa prior to your flight and have a valid passport.
 Declare any items necessary on your Incoming Passenger Card.
 Most importantly, do not do anything stupid and respect Australia!
 This means no import/export of any illegal items or substances.

 Australia Entry Requirements

-There several different types of tourist visas available to those who wish to go backpacking in Australia.
+There are several different types of tourist visas available to those who want to go backpacking in Australia.
 The three primary tourist visa types are: